pranjalprateek6/Data-Science-Job-Market-US-EDA/README.md

 ## Contents

 - `data-scientist-job-market-on-us.ipynb`: Jupyter Notebook containing the EDA process, including data loading, data cleaning, analysis, and visualization.
-- `aadata.csv`: The dataset used for the analysis.
+- `alldata.csv`: The dataset used for the analysis (Download from link below)
 - `README.md`: This file, providing an overview of the project.

 ## Usage